 Many new houses are blessed with an abundance of glass windows and doors.
-Builders know today’s homeowners want a beautiful view with a connection to the outdoors.
+Builders know today’s homeowners want a beautiful view with a connection to the outdoor patio where they could sit under the cantilever umbrellas and enjoy a wonderful evening.
 Atrium windows that span several floors are sought after features in newly constructed homes.
 Quite often, buyers purchased the home specifically for these windows.

 That’s great until the summer sun blasts through them creating all kinds of havoc.
 The interior room temperature is elevated; the furniture and flooring fade; and no one can see the television.
 So how do you solve this dilemma?
 How do you preserve the view and eliminate these negatives?